nimbrethil81/warboss-companion-dev/SPEC.md

 - Displays all units in the loaded army
 - One-tap "Routed" toggle per unit — routed units are visually marked and moved to a collapsed section
 - Units not yet engaged remain prominent
 - Each unit card reflects the **effective** profile from the resolver — the mounted/upgraded/artefact-bearing unit, not the base entry — with fitted options and the equipped artefact shown as chips under the unit name (the artefact chip visually distinct), and any added weapons / granted spells shown as compact sub-lines (v0.3, Options + Artefacts Consumption).
 Armies referencing a now-`retired` unit_id still resolve and display (unit_id immutability protects the reference).
+Resolution is **faction-scoped** (v0.3): the army-select dropdown prices each saved army against its own faction, and the game-start roster resolves the chosen army against its `faction_id`, so a mixed list of Goblin and Elf armies prices and loads correctly.

 *Phase prompts*
 - At the start of each phase, display relevant prompts from `kow.json`